How you may be approached

-Someone You Know: A friend or an acquaintance may tell you that binary options trading is an easy way to make money.
-No matter how much you trust that person, it’s important to remember to take the time to do independent research before making a decision to hand over your money.
+A friend or an acquaintance may tell you that binary options trading is on easy way to make money.
+No matter how much you trust that person, it’s important to remember to take the time to do independent research before you invest.

 A video overview

 While binary options may seem like a simple way to make money, the only simple thing is this advice: stay far, far away.
 Hit play and watch our video overview for more information about the dangers of binary options.

 Think a website is selling binary options?
 Even though the site may look very professional and legitimate, it may be a scam.
 Pay close attention and be on the lookout for these red flags: